scikit-hep/iminuit/doc/index.rst

-..
-RTMinuit documentation master file, created by sphinx-quickstart on Tue Nov 13 10:50:10 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-RTMinuit
+iminuit
 ========

-RTMinuit is a python (espcially ) friendly wrapper of `lcg-minuit`_ .
+iminuit is a python (espcially ) friendly wrapper of `lcg-minuit`_ .
 The popular most minimizer used in High Energy Physics which has been around for more than 40 years(for a good reason).